ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/orca/read-screen-in-braille.md

 ### My Braille device isn't detected

-If your Braille devices isn't detected, try the following options.
+If your Braille devices isn't detected, make sure that the BRLTTY service is properly configured:

+1. Add your user to the `brlapi` group to allow access to the Braille device:

+    ```bash
+    sudo usermod --append -G brlapi <user-name>
+    ```

+1. Enable the BRLTTY service:

+    ```bash
+    sudo systemctl enable --now brltty
+    ```

+If that didn't help, configure the connection to your Braille device:

-* Manually set the driver for your Braille device:
+1. Manually set the driver for your Braille device:

-    1. In the `/etc/brltty.conf` file, find the `braille-driver` directive.
+    In the `/etc/brltty.conf` file, find the `braille-driver` directive.

-    2. Uncomment the line that lists your Braille device driver.
+    Uncomment the line that lists your Braille device driver.

-* Manually set the connection method:
+1. Manually set the connection method:

-    1. In the `/etc/brltty.conf` file, find the `braille-device` directive.
+    In the `/etc/brltty.conf` file, find the `braille-device` directive.

-    2. Uncomment the line that matches your connection method.
+    Uncomment the line that matches your connection method.

     For example, to connect to the first paired Bluetooth device that matches your Braille driver, use the following line:

     ```text
     braille-device bluetooth:
     ```